-A limited inspection was possible of the roof void.
+A limited inspection was possible of the roof void due to insulation material.

 No close inspection was possible to enclosed areas beneath and around washing appliances and sanitary fittings.

 An external inspection was carried out from ground level within the boundaries of the property and from adjoining highways.